caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 header_regexp [<name>] <field> <regexp>
 ```

 Like `header`, but supports regular expressions.
-Capture groups can be accessed via placeholder like `{http.regexp.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
+Capture groups can be accessed via [placeholder](/docs/caddyfile/concepts#placeholders) like `{re.name.capture_group}` where `name` is the name of the regular expression (optional, but recommended) and `capture_group` is either the name or number of the capture group in the expression.
 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.

 Only one regular expression is supported per header field.
 Multiple different fields will be AND'ed.

 #### Example:

-Match requests where the Cookie header contains `login_` followed by a hex string, with a capture group that can be accessed with `{http.regexp.login.1}`.
+Match requests where the Cookie header contains `login_` followed by a hex string, with a capture group that can be accessed with `{re.login.1}`.

 ```caddy-d
 header_regexp login Cookie login_([a-f0-9]+)